lumail/lumail/README.md

 --------------

-The user-interface I expect to develop will be familiar to users of lumail 1.x, but we do expect to see a toggleable status-panel.
+The user-interface I expect to develop will be familiar to users of lumail 1.x, the only real change is that we now have a status-panel which can display persistent output, under the control of Lua.

-This is demonstrated in the example:

-        cd misc/
-        make
-        ./ui-demo

 Usage
 -----

-At the moment there is no useable user-interface, just a driver script which loads a bunch of objects and API-methods from the embedded code.
+Lumail is a modal email client, which is expcted to have several major modes:

+* A mode for looking at maildir lists.
+* A mode for looking at message lists.
+* A mode for looking at a single message.
+* ..

+At the moment there is only a single mode implemented "`demo`" which outputs `Hello World`.
+However this single mode is sufficient to allow us to prove that things work - specifically that we've wired up keyboard input correctly, our refresh code works, and that the status-panel works as expected.

+With that in mind you can access the GUI, and execute the client with:

+    ./lumail2  --load-file ./lumail2.lua

-You can see the [API documentation](API.md) for details, but for the moment the only useful thing you can do is execute simple scripts.
-For example:
+You can see the [API documentation](API.md) for details of the kind of functions that you can write, but until we have implemented more of the modes to do things with useful objects you'll instead need to run the examples like so:

     ./lumail2 --no-curses --load-file ./config.lua
     ./lumail2 --no-curses --load-file ./parts.lua
     ./lumail2 --no-curses --load-file ./show_message.lua

-You'll need to read the [API documentation](API.md) to see what you can do, until we have a workable user-interface - that is Steve's current priority.